 This tool is very similar to Qualaroo when it comes to structure and design.
 With this tool, users can prompt targeted website surveys at different locations on the website.
 The tool also includes a library of predefined surveys.
 To analyse feedback, Survicate offers both a dashboard and the ability to export answers as CSV or receive reports in your inbox.

 Pulse Insights is very similar to Qualaroo and Survicate.
 They provide micro surveys that ask 1-2 in-context questions to obtain feedback from customers.
 It is very easy-to-use.

 WebEngage is a tool that offers a feedback form and survey builder.
 Based on visitor click behaviour, feedback forms can be triggered using this tool.
 The interesting thing about WebEngage is that it not only offers survey widgets, but also the ability to send out notifications regarding items other than feedback requests, such as to highlight a promotion.

-Hotjar is essentially a combination of applications from multiple usability tools.
+Hotjar is seen as a swiss army knife of user experience tools, with software that combines multiple UX tools in one.
+This focus however means that it lacks a solid CX solution.
+Feedback analysis and reporting are not available.
 The way in which this tool collects feedback is practically identical to that of Qualaroo and Survicate.
 Hotjar enables its users to create heatmaps and user recordings (tracking sessions on the page) as well as surveys.

 Opinionlab is a well-known VoC platform.
 Initially Opinionlab was focused on website feedback but has since broadened its service offerings to gathering feedback from more channels including contact centres and shops.
 Additionally, page-specific feedback can be collected using this tool.